 They did print out a fresh sheet of delivery order and had removed the original cargo details.

-How I knew that my parcel wasn’t lost
+Why I suspected that my parcel wasn’t actually lost

-It isn’t the first time I have received parcels through Singpost.
-Therefore, I am familiar with the various status updates they have.
+It wasn’t the first time I have received parcels through Singpost.
+Therefore, I am familiar with the various status updates in use.